cloges4/100-days-of-code/log.md

 **Thoughts:** I need to just try and get some things done over the next few days while everyone is here for the graduation.

 **Link to work:**

+### Day 21 June 17, 2019

+**Today's Progress** Worked on the @freecodecamp basic algorithms today, I have spent alot of time on them recently.
+The benefit seems to be paying off, I am getting more comfortable writing js.
+Just need to find spend some time on my countdown timer.

+**Thoughts:** Good day I hit a roadblock when I started the Basic Algorithm Scripting section, but my hard work and consistent effort seem to be paying off.

+**Link to work:**